cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 the Coordinator verifies each signature share for correctness.
-In particular, for each signer, the Coordinator uses commitment pairs generated during round one and the signature share generated during round two, along with other group parameters, to check that the signature share is correct using the following procedure.
+In particular, for each signer, the Coordinator uses commitment pairs generated during round one and the signature share generated during round two, along with other group parameters, to check that the signature share is valid using the following procedure.

 ~~~
   Inputs: